 If you have the chance to do a night dive, do it!
 It is very different from the ones you will do in daylight.
 It is pitch black and you can only see what you shine your torch on, a bit scarier but well worth it!
 Different fish come out, it won’t be the bright colour you see in the day!
 You may even be lucky enough to see a bigger type of shark or other predator you wouldn’t see in the day!

 9. Create Memories

-You're doing something amazing and your friends and family will be so jealous.
+If you want to book a scuba diving course in Australia you're doing something amazing and your friends and family will be so jealous.
 Not everyone has the opportunity to dive and see everything you will see, who wouldn’t be jealous?!

 10. And the most Important Reason?